AmmarIbrahim1/K-R_Exercises/README.md

 # K-R_Exercises
-My solutions of K&amp;R Exercises
+My solutions of the exercises of K&amp;R "The C Programming Language" book